-How Much Does It Cost to Travel the World for 1 Year?
+How Much Does It Cost to Ride the World for 1 Year?

 Our monthly budget – and, mind you, that’s for two people – is around $2,500, depending on where we are.
 The Western world is always more expensive, so if you mostly stick to South and Central America, Central Asia, Southeast Asia, and Africa, expect to spend less.